 I know nothing about The Tui Trio (who are unrelated to the current classical group) but rather like the use of crazy paving on the cover to create an indigenous motif.
 Sadly no visual artist is credited on this 1965 EP.
 All the songs are written by the iconic New Zealand songwriter Sam Freedman, who composed over 300 songs, including 'Haere Mai'.

 Zodiac Records had their own art department (they still do at Stebbings) and also sought out many of the leading graphic designers of the time to create their sleeves, and as The Underdogs, Tommy Adderley and Bob Paris sleeves here illustrate, the results were often stunning.
-This EP, from the Gisborne quartet looks like it was done in-house but there's still something about the typography and top that suggests some thought and design was put into it the creation of the sleeve.
+This EP, from Gisborne's Kini Quartet looks like it was done in-house but there's still something about the typography and top that suggests some thought and design was put into it the creation of the sleeve.

 From 1958, and recorded with his orginal band, Johnny Devlin's EP graphics were never less than stunning (with the exception of the giveaway Coca-Cola EP that Devlin was apparently less than pleased about).
 Once again there are no image or design credits on this.